 Fortunately, in June 1967, a unanimous Supreme Court found laws that banned interracial marriage unconstitutional and overturned the Lovings’ convictions.
 It is shocking to think that this was just 50 years ago and could have continued if the Supreme Court had not intervened.

-Why is the Supreme Court sometimes ahead of Christians on identifying and acting on issues that Christians ought to have themselves addressed long before?
+Why are courts sometimes ahead of Christians on identifying and acting on issues that Christians ought to have themselves addressed long before?

-What are some generally held views today about what the Bible says that might not be what the Bible actually says?
+What are some views today about what the Bible prohibits that is or might not be what the Bible actually prohibits?

 (The picture at the top is a meme I created today using a quote from the Virginia judge who sentenced the Lovings.
 This is the first time I have created a meme, so I will not be surprised if it does not turn out right.)

 The Supreme Court’s decision (quoting the Virginia trial judge): http://caselaw.findlaw.com/us-supreme-court/388/1.html

 My Bible: Nave’s Study Bible, The Southwestern Company (1907, 1978).

 “There is no longer Jew …”: Galatians 3:28 (NLT).